 - Letter of Application

-- Writing Sample Generally, applicants are asked to submit 3-5 pages of poems, prose, or dialogue, depending upon the course.
+Submission guidelines for individual workshops (what to include in your letter of application and how long of a writing sample to include) can be found under individual course listings.
+Please do not query creative writing instructors.
+Generally, applicants are asked to submit 3-5 pages of poems, prose, or dialogue, depending upon the course.
 However, individual instructors might request specific subjects or styles in your writing samples, so please make sure to submit the appropriate materials, based on the instructor’s specifications.
 Please note that writing samples will not be returned.
-Submission guidelines for individual workshops can be found under individual course listings.
-Please do not query creative writing instructors.

-Instructors will email admitted students by 5:00 PM on Wednesday, September 7.
-Admitted students should add the workshop to their online study card, and the instructor will approve your enrollment request by Study Card day.
+Applicants will receive a course admission decision by 5:00 PM on Tuesday, September 6.
+Admitted students should add the workshop to their Crimson Cart, and the instructor will approve your enrollment request by the course registration deadline.

 Workshops generally do not meet during shopping period, unless instructor notifies admitted students otherwise.